 A recent report by BarkerGilmore and Chief Executive Group found that CEOs are wanting more from their GCs.
 They want them to step up and add value at every possible turn.
 We spoke to A.B.
-Cruz III, Senior Advisor with BarkerGilmore and former GC and Chief Legal Officer, about how acting GCs should respond to these findings and how they may be utilized to their advantage.
+Cruz III, Strategic Advisor and Coach with BarkerGilmore and former GC and Chief Legal Officer, about how acting GCs should respond to these findings and how they may be utilized to their advantage.

 In an earlier article, A.B. commented on how sitting GCs can increase their value to the company and how they can be strategically involved in business decisions.
 Now, he provides invaluable insight into GC succession planning and the continued evolution of the GC’s role.